Is Technology Making You Less Efficient and Decreasing Profit?

 The same study showed that when an interruption is related to the primary task, it isn’t a problem for the worker to maintain focus when the interruption ends.
 But when people have to “shift their cognitive resources” to a new task, it takes longer to remember where they were, refocus, and regain momentum.

 Another source of distraction that costs workers time and energy is task switching on their computers.
 A University of California, Irvine study found that people who work at their computers switch between applications about 400 times per day.

 If your team isn’t working across the same devices, platforms, and apps, imagine the increased inefficiency as workers waste more time dealing with incompatibility issues.
-For anyone moving between a number of decentralized apps during the work day the cost is mental exhaustion—which can lead to increased lack of focus and even less productivity.
+For anyone moving between a number of decentralized apps during the workday, the cost is mental exhaustion—which can lead to an increased lack of focus and even less productivity.

 Tools and tips for increasing efficiency

 The fact is, no matter how much we’d like to improve our productivity, multitasking is a myth; most humans can only perform one task well at a time.

 If you must use a computer at work, to help minimize the temptation to check Facebook or random search, give ShotClock, a monotasking app a try—or Freedom, an app that blocks all digital distractions so you can focus on just what’s in front of you.